The course is part of these learning paths

 Azure DevOps is a tool for planning, auditing, code versioning, code integrating, testing, artifact storing, and deploying.
 It is the primary tool for continuous integration and deployment.
-This course will focus on the most important parts of Azure Pipelines in implementing an end-to-end continuous integration strategy.
+This lesson will focus on the most important parts of Azure Pipelines in implementing an end-to-end continuous integration strategy.

 Build triggers are essential for automated code processing and will reduce the workload of any team governing the process.
 You will learn which build triggers exist, why you may want to use them, and a strategy for implementing them.